 My first trip to Australia was my semester abroad with TEAN at Bond University on the Gold Coast.
 It was a great introduction to what would become my life in Australia for the years to follow.
 Two years later, I packed up my life and moved to Sydney to live abroad.
-I often have people ask me which I preferred, and students want to know where they should study abroad.
+I often have people ask me which I preferred, and students want to know where they should study abroad in Australia.
 This is my head to head analysis of the two locations.

 Cost of Living

 Gold Coast: While the Gold Coast may be a touch more affordable than Sydney, it can still add up, especially since it’s a popular tourist destination.
 While it’s not quite a “New York” in terms of what you’ll be paying, you could compare it to the US city of Miami.
 The prices are higher close to the beach.

 Sydney: As a major world city, Sydney is going to be more expensive than most US college towns and smaller cities.
 In a recent article, Paris, London and New York were cited as the top three most expensive cities in the world while Sydney came in at #10.
 However, there are definitely ways to spend wisely and make Sydney work for you.
 It’s just something to be conscious of before heading there.